50 Etsy Success Stories: How These Creators Make Up To $1M/Year On Etsy

-Meredith Moseley-Bennett & Yolanda Grbic (from Glen Ridge, New Jersey, USA) started Oh My Balm over 5 years ago.
+Meredith Moseley-Bennett & Yolanda Grbic (from Glen Ridge, New Jersey, USA) started Oh My Balm about 6 years ago.

 Oh My Balm was founded two years ago and we make kitchen-crafted all-natural body products.
 Our tagline is “Two Mom’s Making it Real.”

 We promote them through our marketing, as they work on several different projects that create a life of prosperity for African women and their families.
 You can find more about them here.
 The other charity that is close to our hearts is Behind The Scenes, which provides financial support to entertainment technology industry professionals if they, or their immediate dependent family, are seriously ill or injured.
 We make a body butter, “Crew,” and we give a portion of the proceeds of every tin sold to BTS.
 This got us mention in several entertainment industry magazines.

 10. Stoic Muse ($120K/year)